stevemadere/continuing-education/README.md

 - `train()`: Starts the training process, utilizing checkpoints and dataset management to efficiently continue training sessions.

-# Turnkey solution for training a QLoRA from your own S3 bucket on vast.ai
+## Turnkey solution for training a QLoRA from your own S3 bucket on vast.ai

 1. Place a large number of text documents in an S3 bucket
-2. Create a DATASET_SERIES in your bucket (see instructions below)
+2. Create a DATASET_SERIES in your bucket (detailed instructions in the next section)
 2. Login to your vast.ai account
 3. Create a new template [here](https://cloud.vast.ai/templates/edit/)
     1. Choose the Image Path stevemadere/vast_train_llm:qlora